minoblog/minoblog.github.io/_posts/2018-10-18-Podcast-English-Total.md

 Ep84.
 Might as well, Just get it done now.

 Ep85.
-That place isn't as good as used to be.
+That pOhlace isn't as good as used to be.

 Ep86.
 Don't push yourself too hard, Take it easy.